thedalles77/Raspberry-Pi-easy-drawing/README.md

   http://http://cairographics.org/samples/

 To compile, you need to install gtk+ with the command

 ```
   sudo apt-get install libgtk-3-dev
 ```

 Compile with

 ```
   make
 ```

 Execute with

 ```
   ./application
 ```

-Please help to improve this program by reporting any problems or suggestions to rene.richarz@bluewin.ch
+Please help to improve this program by by opening an issue on this repository if you any problems or suggestions.